My Old Air Conditioner Uses R-22, Will I Be Able to Switch to R-410A?

 Looking Ahead

-Manufacturers will stop producing R-22 in 2020.
-Although reclaimed or recycled R-22 will be available until 2030, the cost has risen significantly.
+Manufacturers stopped producing R-22 in 2020.
+Although reclaimed or recycled R-22 will remain available until 2030, the cost has risen significantly.
 If your current system uses R-22 and is less than 10 years old, it’s essential to maintain your system to protect against refrigerant leaks and the high service and repair costs of R-22.

 Need HVAC Service?